Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 * Webformatter - to beautify my CSS & HTML code
 * FontAwesome - for all icons used on the website
+* Balsamiq - for creating sitemap, wireframes and color scheme mockups

 ---